Q1G ransomware removal instructions

 How to protect yourself from ransomware infections?

-It is important to analyze each received email before opening the attachment or web link which is included in it.
-If the email is sent from unknown, suspicious email address, or is irrelevant, then it is recommended to ignore it and leave the attachment or link unopened.
-The safest way to download software is to use official websites and direct download links.
+Study each received email before opening the included attachment or web link.
+If the email is sent from an unknown, suspicious address or is irrelevant, ignore it and leave the attachment or link unopened.
+The safest way to download software is using official websites and direct download links.
 Other sources can be used to distribute malicious files.
-Keep your software updated, but do it using implemented functions or tools provided by the official software developers, and not some third party updating tools.
-Same applies to software activation: various 'cracking' tools are not legal and often designed to spread malware.
-And finally, it is important to have a reputable anti-spyware or anti-virus software installed and keep it enabled (and updated) at all times.
+Keep your software updated, but use implemented functions or tools provided by the official software developers, and not third party updating tools.
+The same applies to software activation.
+Various 'cracking' tools are illegal and often proliferate malware.
+Finally, have reputable anti-spyware or anti-virus software installed and keep it enabled and updated at all times.
 If your computer is already infected with Q1G, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All FILES ENCRYPTED "RSA1024"

 All YOUR FILES HAVE BEEN ENCRYPTED!!!
 IF YOU WANT TO RESTORE THEM, WRITE US TO THE E-MAIL firstname.lastname@example.org

 IN THE LETTER WRITE YOUR ID, YOUR ID 1E857D00

 IF YOU ARE NOT ANSWERED, WRITE TO EMAIL:email@example.com